What is the NIS Directive?

 Consequences for non-compliance with the NIS Directive

-The Directive was due to be transposed into member states’ national laws by May 9, 2018 and enforced from May 10, 2018.
+The Network and Information Security directive was transposed into member states’ national laws by May 9, 2018, and enforced from May 10, 2018.
 Not every member state has (fully) implemented the Directive.
 Even so, DSPs must comply.

 Such action could include handing out fines.
-The Directive says that these must be “effective, proportionate and dissuasive”, but the exact figures vary per member state.
+The Directive says that these must be “effective, proportionate and dissuasive,” but the exact figures vary per member state.

 This EU-wide implementing regulation has the same weight as a local law.
-As such, DSPs need to comply, irrespective of which member state they register with and regardless of the fact that not every member state has enforced the Directive locally yet.
+As such, DSPs need to comply, irrespective of which member state they register with and even though not every member state has enforced the Directive locally yet.

 ENISA (European Union Agency for Network and Information Security) has provided “Technical Guidelines for the implementation of minimum security measures for Digital Service Providers,” which describes 27 security objectives.